Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 3. Which tool is better for a one-person marketing team?

 Copy.ai, honestly — the free plan and lower entry price for meaningful features make it the practical choice.
 A solo marketer doesn't need multi-user performance scoring systems.
-You need to generate decent copy fast without a huge monthly bill.
+They need to generate decent copy fast without a huge monthly bill.
 That said, if ads are literally your entire job and you're managing real budget, Anyword's Starter plan at $49/mo pays for itself quickly with even modest performance improvement.

 4. Are there alternatives to both worth considering?